muratk5n/thirdwave/en/README.md

 [Plenty](https://agfundernews.com/breaking-plenty-raises-200m-series-b-largest-ever-agtech-investment.html):
 Has a 52,000 square foot vertical farming facility..

-[Aerofarms](https://aerofarms.com/): This New Jersey based startup has developed an aeroponic growing system that can grow without soil or sun, in any location.
+[Aerofarms](https://aerofarms.com/): Developed an aeroponic growing system that can grow without soil or sun, in any location.
 Aerofarms has proven to use 95% less water, 390 times more land efficient, 30 crops per season, and even the produce flavor is better.

 [Iron Ox](http://ironox.com/): The first vertical farm to be run (almost) entirely by robots.